How do I know which power supply to use with my lights?

 Need to figure out which power supply you need?

 This is where some math is going to be needed, but this math is even easier than figuring out the fifteen percent tip at restaurants, I promise!
 So let's say you've picked out a strip already. each strip also lists its power consumption in watts per foot.
-In our little hypothetical shopping scenario here, you'll be picking out the 5050 regular density strip, and you've decided that for your project you'll need thirty feet of lights.
-The 5050 regular density LED light strip is listed at two watts per foot, so for thirty feet of light, you'll be drawing sixty watts of power, and as it just so happens, we've got sixty watt power supplies!
+In our little hypothetical shopping scenario here, let's pick out the 2835 high density Luma5 EX strip, and you've decided that for your project you'll need twenty five feet of lights.
+The Luma5 EX high density LED light strip is listed at 2.4 watts per foot, so for 1 roll of light, you'll be drawing about sixty watts of power, and we've got the right wattage of power supplies!

-That formula again : (Strips Wattage per Foot) x (Total Feet of Strip) = Total power required (Watts)
+That formula again : (Strips Wattage per Foot) x (Total Feet of Strip) = Total power output in (Watts)

 What if I want to use a wall dimmer with my LED lights?